Introduction to hypersensitivity

-It is an exaggerated or inappropriate reaction harmful to host.
-First response sensitizes the immune system and subsequent contacts cause allergic reaction.
+Hypersensitivity is an exaggerated or inappropriate reaction harmful to the host.
+The first response sensitizes the immune system and subsequent contacts cause an allergic reaction.
 Hypersensitivity is of four types;

 Type I hypersensitivity – Anaphylactic shock.

 Type III hypersensitivity – Immune complex hypersensitivity.